vishvas/Prims-Algorithm/README.md

 To compile the code, type: make

 To run the code, type : ./prim.out <input file.txt>

-Input file should be in adjencency matrix with comma seperated value form.
+Input file should be in adjencency matrix with comma seperated value form